Non-semistable exceptional objects in hereditary categories: some remarks and conjectures: Introduction

 From here till the end of the introduction $Q$ is a Dynkin quiver $Q$ (i. e. the graph of $Q$ is $A_n$ with $n\geq 1$ or $D_n$ with $n\geq 4$ or $E_n$ with $n=6,7,8$).
-Lemma \ref{lemma for leq 0 and ENC} combined with Corollary \ref{coro1} and the positivity of the Euler form imply that there are no Ext-nontrivial couples in $Rep_k(Q)$ (Corollary \ref{noENCdynkin}).
+Lemma \ref{lemma for leq 0 and ENC} combined with the positive answer of the question in Section \ref{question}, and the positivity of the Euler form imply that there are no Ext-nontrivial couples in $Rep_k(Q)$ (Corollary \ref{noENCdynkin}).
 This in turn implies that $Rep_k(Q)$ is regularity preserving.
 Furthermore, there are no $\sigma$-irregular objects for any $\sigma \in \st(D^b(Rep_k(Q)))$.

 Corollary \ref{noENCdynkin} means that for any two exceptional representations $\rho,\rho' \in Rep_k(Q)$ we have ${\rm Ext}^1(\rho, \rho')=0$ or ${\rm Ext}^1(\rho',\rho)=0$.
 Analogous property in degree zero, which says that $\Hom(\rho,\rho')=0$ or $\Hom(\rho',\rho)=0$ for any two non-equivalent exceptional representations $\rho,\rho' \in Rep_k(Q)$, is well known for Dynkin quivers.
 These facts about any Dynkin quiver $Q$ can be summarized by saying that for any two non-equivalent exceptional representations $\rho,\rho' \in Rep_k(Q)$ the product of the two numbers in each row and in each column of the table below vanishes (see \textbf{\textit{Some notations}} for the notations $\hom(\rho,\rho'), \hom^1(\rho,\rho')$):